 In some cases you may want to specify a different location to search for tools.
-The Environment constructor contains an option for this called toolpath This can be used to add additional search directories.
+The Environment function contains an option for this called toolpath This can be used to add additional search directories.

+'''

-''' Tool located within the toolpath directory option env = Environment(tools = ['SomeTool'], toolpath = ['/opt/SomeToolPath', '/opt/SomeToolPath'] '''
+Tool located within the toolpath directory option

+env = Environment(

+tools=['SomeTool'],

+toolpath=['/opt/SomeToolPath', '/opt/SomeToolPath2']

+)

+env.SomeTool(targets, sources)

+'''